tremor-rs/tremor-www/docs/language/index.md

 Tremor provides a scripting language for defining and deploying event flows.
 It is called [Troy] - The Tremor Deployment language.

-With [Troy] you define [Flows] that represent your Tremor Application, your Flow of events: [Connectors] providing connectivity to the outside world, [Pipelines] representing the actual stream processing and event handling and the Connections of those, forming a complete and self-contained Tremor Application.
+* [Connectors] providing connectivity to the outside world,
+* [Pipelines] representing the actual stream processing and event handling
+* and the Connections of both, forming a complete and self-contained Flow of Events.

-[Troy] is used on every level of event processing, starting from the plumbing that provides connectivity to the outside world in the form of a [Flow], ranging over [Pipelines] and [Scripts] for expressing complex event routing, filtering, event introspection and transformation, towards the final step of deploying your application and bringing it to production via [Deploy].
+Troy is used on every level of event processing, starting from the plumbing that provides connectivity to the outside world in the form of a [Flow], ranging over [Pipelines] and [Scripts] for expressing complex event routing, filtering, event introspection and transformation, towards the final step of deploying your application and bringing it to production via [Deploy].

 ## Flows

 A Flow encapsulates your event flow: the definition of where events should come from, how you want to handle, route, slice and dice them and where to they are sent out: The physical routing, or as we call it, the plumbing.
 This is where you get your hands dirty and greasy.
 It is also the unit of Deployment in Tremor.
 You bring a whole Flow live by [Deploy]ing it.
 Any Tremor server can host many Flows in parallel.
 You can deploy multiple versions of your Flow to increase parallelism (e.g. have multiple consumers consumer from your kafka topic and send the events downstream after normalizing them to a common format).

 Flows are self-contained, sealed units and cannot communicate with each other.
 Thus users usually want to encapsulate their application in a single Flow and put unrelated event flows in separate [Flows].

+### Definition

 As all other entities in Tremor, [Flows] need to be defined: